benwiggy/PDFsuite/README.md

 4. Rotate (rotate.py)

 This will rotate all the pages of any PDF files by 90˚ into a new file suffixed "+90".
+It actually loads in pages, applies a graphical transform and re-saves, using CGPDFDocument and CGPDFPage.
+It might be simpler to use MacOS PDFKit's PDFDocument and PDFPage objects, which allow the direct setting and getting of a rotation value.
+But not as much fun.

 5. Creator (creator.py)